HAESOL87/Expense-Share/readme.md

 ## **Future Upgrade Plan:**

 * Implement algorithm that assigns who to pay.
+* Validations on user input value.
+* Additional Models for more functionality.

 ## **Lesson Learned:**

 - Plan ahead of details what you really want to create.
 - Start "Simple".
 Try to set small goals first and move on to the advance features.
+- Passing variables through your routes.